Fantastic Gains and Where to Find Them: On the Existence and Prospect of General Knowledge Transfer between Any Pretrained Model: Introduction

-Such general availability of complementary knowledge naturally raises questions about its potential utility.
+Such \textbf{general availability of complementary knowledge} raises questions about its potential utility.
 To answer those, we provide a first, in-depth exploration.
-More specifically, \textit{given an arbitrary pair of models pretrained on the same dataset and without access to external ranking measures (such as external test sets, due to e.g. data privacy, separate test servers, ...), we explore if general transfer of complementary knowledge between \textbf{any} teacher and student} is possible \textbf{without} \textit{performance degradation}.
-Successfully facilitating such general knowledge transfer through any possible model pair unlocks any freely available or self-generated model collection as an auxiliary resource for gains in canonical and problem-specific pretraining.
-It also avoids the need for model-specific transfer methods that require expert knowledge, and removes the reliance on external evaluation measures to avoid selecting teacher models that may weaken the base model, wasting valuable resources.
-Maybe even more importantly however, it also enables improvements of larger models by knowledge transfer from much weaker, lower-resource models, without the explicit need for retraining with additional data, large architectures or sacrifices in speed, fairness, interpretability or ease-of-use.
+Specifically, \textit{given arbitrary pairs of models pretrained on the same data without access to external ranking measures (s.a. test sets, due to e.g. data privacy, separate test servers, ...), we explore if transfer of complementary knowledge between \textbf{any} teacher and student is possible \textbf{without} performance degradation}.
+Achieving such transfer through any possible model pair unlocks any freely available or self-generated model collection as an auxiliary resource for gains in canonical and problem-specific pretraining.
+It also avoids the need for model-specific transfer that require expert knowledge, and reduces the reliance on external evaluation measures for model selection.
+More importantly however, it also enables improvements of larger models by knowledge transfer from weaker, lower-resource models, without the explicit need for \textit{additional data \& supervision}, or sacrifices in e.g. speed, fairness, interpretability or ease-of-use.